wwarthen/RomWBW/Source/Doc/UserGuide.md

 To start a ROM application you just enter the corresponding letter at the Boot Loader prompt.
-In the following example, we launch the built-in Micrsosoft BASIC interpreter.
+In the following example, we launch the built-in Microsoft BASIC interpreter.
 From within BASIC, we use the `BYE` command to return to the Boot Loader:

 ```